themaximalist/llm.js/README.md

 ### Chat

 Storing history is as simple as initializing with `new LLM()`.
-Call `fetch()` to send the current state for completion, and `chat()` to update the messages and fetch in one command.
+Call `send()` to send the current state for completion, and `chat()` to update the messages and fetch in one command.
 Both chats from the `user` and responses from the AI `assistant` are stored automatically.

 ```javascript
 const llm = new LLM("what's the color of the sky in hex value?");